raghubirrajmahato15/Facebook/README.md

 # Facebook
-this is only for educational use so dont use it to commint any crime.
+Note: this is only for educational use so dont use it to commint any crime.